addrummond/mlm/Readme.md

 required to open the board and schema files.
 Each component in the schematic has a `MAN` (manufacturer) and `MPN` (manufacturer part number) property.

-## Known issues
+## Known issue

-* Occasional glitches with touch sensing.

 * LEDs a little dim in bright daylight.

-I anticipate fixing these in future revisions.
+I anticipate fixing this in future revisions.